 Our world has its own special and unique language.
 If you've ever felt lost in the jargon, you aren't alone!
 That's why we've pulled together this glossary.

-Here you'll find all the business terms beqom uses on a regular basis along with their definitions.
-If you want to go deeper into certain concepts, we have included a link where you can learn more.
+Here you'll find many of the business terms beqom uses on a regular basis along with their definitions.
+If you want to go deeper into certain concepts, we have included a link where you can learn more about selected topics.

 Pays based on accomplishing specific activities or milestones; does not involve a quota.
 For example, a rep might be paid $500 for each sale of Product X, or $100 for each net new customer contract.

 Increase in the commission rate for higher attainment levels.
 For example, commission rate might be 3% on the first 200k of revenue, 4% on the next 200k, then 5% for everything over 400k.
 Or can be based on quota attainment, for example, 3% up to 80% of quota, 4% from 81-120% of quota, and 5% over 120% of quota.
 Also known as a "kicker".